ovilab/atomify/README.md

 Open the atomify directory and run `python configure.py` which will configure and compile LAMMPS.

 Step 4)
-Open atomify.pro in Qt Creator and build/run.
+Open atomify.pro in Qt Creator and build/run (remember to choose Release mode for better performance).

 ## How to add/remove LAMMPS packages ##
 LAMMPS is located in libs/lammps, so you can do any changes you want to (add packages, your own codes and so on).
 You need to recompile LAMMPS with (being in the libs/lammps/src folder)